 - where to stop reading and how they know (punctuation)

-Now it’s time to close the session with a short time of interactive writing.
+A great way to include interactive writing is to close the session with a short time of interactive writing.
 I always try to squeeze this in with my guided reading groups, but I don’t always have time.
 Also, there are times that it takes more time than it should.
 Remember to keep it short and sweet.

 I like to simply have the students help me write a sentence.
 They dictate and I write.
 Sometimes I make it shared writing and they share the pen with me, but most of the time I do the writing while they dictate the sentence.
 The main reason is because I want to model proper writing, not inventive spelling.
 I do allow that and praise that, but not when I am trying to teach these skills.
 I constantly have them interacting with me.